sonatype-nexus-community/nexus-platform-reference/README.md

 - Docker proxy group registry accessible via https://registry
 - Docker Private Registry accessible via registry:5000  (docker push, not browser.
 Don't forget to docker login, I always do ;-)

  _NOTE: I'm using a self-signed cert so you'll need to click past tha the first time using HTTPS.
-Chrome can be particularly difficult but this [article](https://medium.com/@dblazeski/chrome-bypass-net-err-cert-invalid-for-development-daefae43eb12) can help_
+Chrome can be particularly difficult but this [article](https://medium.com/@dblazeski/chrome-bypass-net-err-cert-invalid-for-development-daefae43eb12) can help.
+Essentially just type 'thisisunsafe' in while on the eror page in chome_

 #### Persistent Volumes

 One last thing before we get started.
 I've created a convention of putting all of the persistent volumes in a hidden folder in my home folder.
-This where you'll find the persistent volumes for most everything except Jenkins which uses the ~/.jenkins folder for setting and workspaces.
+This where you'll find the persistent volumes for most everything except Jenkins which uses the ~/.jenkins folder for settings and workspaces.
 If you can't see these hidden folders in your Finder, press Command+Shift+Period to toggle on/off
 ```
 ~/.demo-pv
   + /iq-data